humanloop/test/README.md

 - You are free to use any languages and libraries you want.

 - Given the indicated time-frame, we don't expect you to spend much time in this exercise on 'non-functional' aspects such as authentication, testing, performance , deployment or documentation.
 We are most interested in what useful debugging functionality you are able to ship here and expect a prototypical solution - although we do care a lot about code quality and style!

-- We are hoping to see creativity and deep ML knowledge for the debugging approach.
-A hint example: provide a view of the data to the user where the model most confidently disagrees with the annotations provided - what might this uncover?
+- We are hoping to see creativity and ML knowledge for the debugging approach.
+For example: providing a view of the data to the user where the model most confidently disagrees with the annotations provided - what might this uncover?

 - Although the UI is not the focus of this exercise, we do care a lot